Article about the BARF and vegan diets for dogs.

 - Dogs that exercise a lot need A LOT of protein.
 There is undeniably less protein in plant matter (not none at all, just less), and plant-based protein is less bio-available meat-based (not completely unavailable, but less available).
 Sure dogs have longer intestines than cats, but they’re not cows either.
 So you would need to give much larger quantities of the right kind of plant to be on the safe side.

 - From where I’m standing, it would take quite a bit of research (beyond a quick Google search) to get to a balanced vegan/vegetarian diet for your dog.
 I don’t even have time to stop for coffee most days, so no way would I want to take this on.

 - I don’t trust vegetarian kibble manufacturers any more than other kibble manufacturers, and at least my vet is behind my choice on the meat front.
-So if you want dogie to go veggie, get a a canine nutritionist on board, don’t trust the labels.
+So if you want doggie to go veggie, get a canine nutritionist on board.

-So, at this stage, and to quote a friend: “If you want to feed vegan, get a rabbit“.
-Once commercially available, nutritionally complete, and pathogen-free kibble is available on the market for veggie dogs, I might consider it.
-I am definitely going to study nutrition more in-depth and I might start experimenting on my own dog.
-A fascinating subject.
+At this stage, and to quote a friend: “If you want to feed vegan, get a rabbit“.
+Once commercially available, nutritionally complete, and as-pathogen-free-as-humanly-possible kibble is on the market for veggie dogs, I might consider it.

 If you’re interested in finding out more about canine nutrition: